hungngocphat01/MachineLearning-AndrewNg-Coursera/README.md

 This repository comprises of my answers for the programming assignments of the Machine Learning course by Prof. Andrew Ng on Coursera.

 Programming language: Octave (6.2.0).
-As Python is quite ubiquitous in the field of machine learning nowadays, for each exercise I also implement a Python (3.9) script that does the equivalent tasks as in the Octave scripts.
+As Python is quite ubiquitous in the field of machine learning nowadays, for each exercise I also implement a Python (3.9) script/Jupyter notebook that does the equivalent tasks as in the Octave scripts.
 Sometimes I only implement the more general functions (example: multi-variate instead of single-variate).

 Last updated: August 2021.